The West’s most important repository of learning

 So the ancient library of Alexandria rose like a phoenix from her own ashes.
 She has been wounded, perhaps, but has never really died.

-is a retired scholar who researched at the University of Michigan and an served as occasional lecturer at the Institute for Antiquity and Christianity at the Claremont Graduate School, in California.
+J. Harold Ellens is a retired scholar who researched at the University of Michigan and served as an occasional lecturer for the Institute for Antiquity and Christianity at the Claremont Graduate School in California.
 He is the author of hundreds of articles and numerous books, including The Ancient Library of Alexandria and Early Christian Theological Development (Claremont Graduate School, 1993).

 a.
 The best-known book collected from a non-Greek culture and translated into Greek at the library was the Hebrew Bible, known in its Greek form as the Septuagint (LXX).
 It seems to have reached the state of a largely completed and official Greek text between 150 and 50 B.C.E.
 Philo Judaeus (30 B.C.E.–50 C.E.) obviously knew and worked with a Greek version of the Hebrew Bible.